udoprog/syntree/README.md

 nodes of the tree are typically represented by variants in an enum, but [could be whatever you want].

 Each tree consists of *nodes* and *tokens*.
-Nodes are intermediary elements in the tree which encapsulate zero or more other nodes or tokens, while tokens are leaf elements representing exact source locations.
+Siblings are intermediary elements in the tree which encapsulate zero or more other nodes or tokens, while tokens are leaf elements representing exact source locations.